Leinkupal: History of discovery

 In 2010 and 2012, at Picún Leufu in Neuquén Province, remains were uncovered of several types of dinosaurs.
 One of these was a diplodocoid sauropod new to science.

 In 2014, the type species Leinkupal laticauda was named and described by Pablo Gallina, Sebastián Apesteguía, Alejandro Haluza and Juan Canale.
 The generic name combines the Mapudungun lein, "vanishing", and kupal, "family", in reference to Leinkupal being the last, or youngest, known species of the Diplodocidae.
 The specific name is derived from Latin, latus, "wide", and cauda, "tail", in reference to the broad caudal vertebrae.

 The holotype, MMCH-Pv 63-1, was found in a layer of the Bajada Colorado Formation dating from the Berriasian–Valanginian.
 It consists of a front tail vertebra.
 As paratypes were assigned: MMCH-Pv 63-2/3: two front tail vertebrae; MMCH-Pv 63-4: a hind tail vertebra, MMCH-Pv 63-5: a front dorsal vertebra, MMCH-Pv 63-6: a front tail vertebra; and MMCH-Pv 63-7/8: two vertebrae of the middle tail.
 Additional possible material has been discovered but was not referred as its identity was uncertain.

-A possible second specimen, MMCh-Pv-232 (a braincase), was described in 2022.
-It was also found in the Bajada Colorada Formation.
+A possible second specimen from the Bajada Colorada Formation, MMCh-Pv-232 (a braincase), was described in 2022 as Leinkupal cf.